 How do you create a good quality management system?
 How do you get some decent SOPs?

 Google “Wholesale Standard Operating Procedures”?
-Ok… are they current?
+Ok… Are they current?
 Are they GDP related?
-The first search result will only get you into a pickle… these are old documents, and not up to date with 2013/C 343/01.
-Most of the other results are irrelevant.
+Are they up to date with 2013/C 343/01?
+If not they are irrelevant to you.

 Pay a consultant?
 Does your consultant know what they are doing?
-Really?
 Are they merely tailoring something that will get you into hotter water?
-We have seen this happen more than once, especially when you get a GMP consultant to produce your paperwork, rather than a GDP consultant.
+We have seen this happen more than once, especially when you get a GMP consultant to produce your paperwork rather than a GDP consultant.

 Use common sense and the EU GDP Guidelines 2013/C 343/01?
 Although the guidance tells you WHAT you need to do, it lacks the support on HOW to deliver it.

-In many ways some or all of the above might work for you, and pass you, but frequently all you will do is put something in place without really thinking about it… or understanding what is needed and this could create risks.
+In many ways some or all of the above might work for you, and pass you, but frequently all you will do is put something in place without really thinking about it or understanding what is needed and this could create risks.

 So… what are some staple requirement of your wholesale SOPs?

-SOPs must be controlled documents.
-Version control, and a focus on ensuring that the most up to date documents are in place are essential, and when an old SOP is decommissioned that any and all outstanding prior versions are removed from circulation.
+– SOPs must be controlled documents.
+Version control is essential with a focus on ensuring that the most up to date documents are in place, and when an old SOP is decommissioned all outstanding prior versions must be removed from circulation.

 It is not uncommon to find multiple copies of differing versions of wholesale SOPs in a poorly controlled sites.

-When SOPs are changed (under change control protocols!) the impact on associated SOPs and forms must be considered.
+– When SOPs are changed (using change control protocols!) the impact on any associated SOPs and forms must be considered.

-Follow the processes of your business, and ensure that your SOPs mirror these processes.
+– Follow the processes of your business and ensure that your SOPs mirror them.

-Remember that as a responsible person YOU are responsible for approving and releasing all of the SOPs, as well as any changes made to them.
+– Remember that as the RP you are responsible for approving and releasing all of the SOPs, as well as any changes made to them.
 Don’t make yourself look foolish by issuing documents that are incorrect, out of date and irrelevant to your procedures.

-Do you know what you are doing with your wholesaler SOPs?
+Do you know what you are doing with your wholesale SOPs?

-Are you up to date with current guidance?
+Are you up to date with the current guidance?

 Need assistance or a document review?